minio/docs/source/administration/bucket-replication/enable-server-side-two-way-bucket-replication.rst

 Change the ARN to the ARN generated on the second deployment for the desired bucket.

 You should have two replication rules configured at the conclusion of this step - one created on each deployment that points to the bucket on the other deployment.
-Use the :mc-cmd:`mc replicate ls` command to verify the created replication rules.
+Use the :mc:`mc replicate ls` command to verify the created replication rules.

 .. _minio-bucket-replication-two-way-minio-cli-verify-replication-config: